 Instead of having to apply sunscreen on your arms and legs every day, simply wear clothing that covers your arms and legs when you’re going to be outside for extended periods of time.
 Some fabrics are treated with special finishes that have extra UV protection.
 These fabrics are great for outdoor enthusiasts.
 They come with UPF (Ultraviolet Protection Factor) ratings, which are similar to SPF ratings for sunscreens.
-A UPF rating of 35 means that only 1/35th of UV radiation passes through the fabric.
+For example, a UPF rating of 35 means that only 1/35th of UV radiation passes through the fabric.

 A simple coating of SPF 15 sunscreen protects your skin from both UVA and UVB rays.
 If you apply a daily moisturizer, choose one that includes sunscreen.
-Remember that you don’t have to be spending a day at the beach or the pool in order to need sunscreen; UV rays never take a break, so you shouldn’t either.
+Remember that you don’t have to be spending a day at the beach or the pool in order to need sunscreen - UV rays never take a break, so you shouldn’t either.

 According to the Mayo Clinic, UV eye protection is a big deal.
-UV rays can damage the skin of your eyelid, your cornea, your lens, and other parts of the eye.
+UV rays can damage the skin of your eyelid, your cornea, your lens, and other sensitive parts of the eye.
 Over time, exposure to UV rays can contribute to macular degeneration, cataracts, and even growths on the eye.

 Avoid Tanning Beds